alibaba/feathub/docs/architecture.md

-# Feathub Architecture
+# Feathub Architecture and Concepts

 <img src="./figures/architecture_1.png" width="60%" height="auto">

 <img src="./figures/architecture_2.png" width="60%" height="auto">

 The above figures show the Feathub architecture.
-In the following, we describe the key components in the architecture and explain how these components are used to facilitate feature engineering for machine learning application.
+In the following, we describe the key concepts in the architecture and explain how these concepts are used to facilitate feature engineering for machine learning application.

 ## TableDescriptor - Declarative Definition of Features